 - Very hard pedal feel, with reduced braking

-- Vehicle fails to stop
+- The vehicle fails to stop

 - Scraping noise coming from the wheels when braking